Skip Navigation

 October 2024 BioZorb Marker Recall

-The U.S. Food and Drug Administration (FDA) issued a BioZorb Marker safety communication on October 25, indicating that Hologic is removing all unused BioZorb markers from the market due to reports of serious adverse events in patients who had the devices implanted in breast tissue, including:
+The U.S. Food and Drug Administration (FDA) issued a BioZorb Marker safety communication on October 25, 2024, announcing that Hologic had begun removing all unused BioZorb markers from the market.
+The action followed reports of serious adverse events among patients who had the devices implanted in breast tissue, including:

 The FDA warned that physicians should no longer implant the BioZorb tissue markers in patients and should monitor patients who have already been implanted with a BioZorb Marker for signs of any adverse events.